 At no time should professional disagreement detract from ensuring that an adult at risk is safeguarded.
 The adult’s welfare and safety must remain a priority.
 Any unresolved issues between professionals should therefore be escalated on the same working day with due consideration to the risks that might exist for the adult.

-This protocol must be read in conjunction with the South Tyneside Safeguarding Children and Adults Partnership Risk Threshold Tool for Adults .This provides partner agencies with clear criteria for taking action and providing the right help at the right time to adults at risk in order to effectively meet their needs.
+This protocol must be read in conjunction with the Safeguarding Adults Thresholds Guidance .This provides partner agencies with clear criteria for taking action and providing the right help at the right time to adults at risk in order to effectively meet their needs.
 If the matter is related to a disagreement within a single agency then this must be addressed within that gency using their protocols.

 Please note that this protocol does not apply to cases where there may be concerns about the behaviour or conduct of another professional that may impact on an adult’s safety and well-being.
-In such cases, reference should be made to the Allegations against People in Positions of Trust Process.
+In such cases, reference should be made to the Person / People in Positions of Trust (PIPOT) – Multi-Agency Practice Guidance.

 2. Areas of Possible Dissent

 There is a range of situations in which professional disagreements may occur.
 Examples are given below although this list is not exhaustive.

 Disagreements can arise in a number of areas, but are most likely to arise around thresholds, roles and responsibilities, the need for action and communication.
 Some examples may include: